serebrov/.emacs/README.md

 Evil and evil-collection rebind Emacs commands to vim-like keys.

-Use `C-g` to switch to `evil-emacs-state` to have original Emacs keys reenabled.
+Use `C-g` to pause/unpause evil mode.
+It switches to the `evil-emacs-state` to have original Emacs keys reenabled.
 This is useful in some contexts, such as reading info pages (Emacs has convenient shortcusts for the info mode).

 The `evil-collection` is a package that has many more or less independent sub-plugins to provide keybindings in popular contexts (such as dired, ibuffer, etc).
 There is no explicit documentation on what keybindings are set by `evil-collection`, see [Inspecting-keymaps below](#inspecting-keymaps) for some hings on how to understand which keys do what.